frontendpatterns/frontendpatterns.dev/src/content/patterns/output-encoding.md

 ---
 # Output Encoding

-Escape data properly when rendering to prevent XSS by ensuring user input is treated as data, not executable code.

 ## Problem

 User-provided data containing special characters like `<`, `>`, or `"` is interpreted as HTML or JavaScript when rendered.
 Attackers inject malicious scripts through form inputs, URL parameters, or API responses that execute when displayed to other users.